 In some cases, a student must complete the requirements of an Academic Plan developed with their Academic Advisor, which will be monitored by the Office of Financial Aid.
 Student is eligible to continue receiving financial aid based on the performance and terms of the Academic Plan.
 The student’s continued eligibility beyond the PROBATION semester will be determined at the conclusion of each semester.
 Failure to meet any part of the Academic Plan will result in the appeal being rescinded and the immediate loss of financial aid eligibility.

 Undergraduate students who have attempted

-• 60 or more semester hours must have a 2.0 cumulative grade point average (GPA).
+• Over 45 semester hours must have a 2.0 cumulative grade point average (GPA),

 Graduate students must maintain a 3.0 cumulative grade point average (GPA).